Visheshbons/self-driving-car/README.md

 ## Features coming up

-The next stage is planned to be a full city-style workd, with traffic lights, stop signs, and lane regulations
+The next stage is planned to be a full city-style workd, with traffic lights, stop signs, and lane regulations.
+So far: City and lanes built, traffic lights, stop signs and lane detection coming up.

 ---

-Version 2.3.1 | &copy; 2025 Vishesh Kudva. | All rights reserved.
+Version 2.4.0 | &copy; 2025 Vishesh Kudva. | All rights reserved.